 How to add an image using markdown

-Below is an example of how to add an image to your markdown document using markdown syntax.
+Below is an example of how to add an image to your document using Markdown syntax.

 01: ![alt text](path/to/image.png)

-It's very similar to the markdown link syntax, the only difference being that the image syntax starts with
+It's very similar to the Markdown anchor link syntax, the only difference being that the image syntax starts with

 How to add an image using HTML